 I spy with my little eye…

 Do stars like this still come to The Savoy today?
 The Savoy couldn’t say, since today’s celebrities want privacy, where the stars of yesteryear wanted publicity.
-But Rihanna name-checked the Savoy Suite where she worked on her 2011 album Talk That Talk; Duran Duran made an entire video for Girl Panic (2010) on location at The Savoy; and Taylor Swift did a photo shoot for Vanity Fair in the Beaufort Bar, and then featured The Savoy in the video for End Game (2017).
+But Rhianna name-checked the Savoy suite where she worked on her 2011 album Talk That Talk; Duran Duran made an entire video for Girl Panic (2010) on location at The Savoy; and Taylor Swift did a photo shoot for Vanity Fair in the Beaufort Bar, and then featured The Savoy in the video for End Game (2017).
 So while there are no guarantees, our guests and visitors are quite likely to spot someone they recognise today, sprinkling a little stardust through The Savoy.